Last Updated on February 14, 2021 by Julia Wilson

-Yes, cats can eat blueberries.
-These delightful berries are packed with antioxidants and nutrients which include vitamin C, vitamin K, manganese and fibre.
+Cats can eat blueberries, these delightful berries are packed with antioxidants and nutrients which include folate, vitamin C, vitamin K, manganese and fibre.

 A 100g serving of blueberries contains 57 calories, which makes them a great low-calorie snack.